From Waste-to-Energy: How Kyoto City Manages Its Trash

 Research Associate

-Kyoto, 18 March 2023: On the sideline of the 9th 3R International Scientific Conference on Material Cycles and Waste Management (3RINCs) 2023, the Regional Knowledge Centre of Marine Plastic Debris (RKC-MPD) team visited Kyoto South Clean Centre Plant No. 2 in Fushimi Ward, to learn one of the ways the city is managing its waste.
-There are several facilities in the plant, including waste sorting, waste incineration, biogasification, and Sustaina Kyoto, an environmental education facility.
+Kyoto, 18 March 2023: On the sidelines of the 3R (Reduce, Reuse, Recycle) International Scientific Conference on Material Cycles and Waste Management (3RINCs) 2023, a team from the Regional Knowledge Centre for Marine Plastic Debris (the Centre) visited Kyoto South Clean Centre Plant No 2 in Fushimi ward, to learn how the city manages its waste.
+The plant has several facilities, including waste sorting, waste incineration, biogasification, and the Sustaina Kyoto environmental education facility.

-‘The whole plant was funded by government of Kyoto, except for the biogasification facility, which was partly funded by the national government’, said Mr Kazuki Hirota, the guide of the tour from Kyoto University.
+‘The whole plant was funded by the government of Kyoto, except for the biogasification facility, which was partly funded by the national government,' said Mr Kazuki Hirota, our tour guide from Kyoto University.

-Waste sorting is a fundamental step for the entire process since this is where everything begins.
-To feed the incinerator, waste comes into the plant through different doors (see above image).
-Large size waste comes through green doors, while pliable waste, such as futons, tatami mats, and carpets comes through orange ones.
-The sizable waste would then be shredded by high-speed rotary shredder.
-In this process, iron, aluminium, and copper particles would be separated with the help of the sorters.
-Meanwhile, the pliable waste would be cut by hydraulically operated blades before being fed to the incinerator.
+Waste sorting is a fundamental step for the entire process as it is where everything begins.
+To feed the incinerator, waste comes into the plant through different coloured doors, as shown in the above photograph.
+Large size waste comes through the green doors; while pliable waste such as futons, tatami mats, and carpets comes through the orange doors.
+The sizable waste is then shredded by a high-speed rotary shredder.
+In this process, iron, aluminium, and copper particles are separated with the help of the sorters.
+The pliable waste is then cut by hydraulically operated blades before being fed into the incinerator.

 Waste to energy works by turning waste into electricity by producing heat through incineration.
-The mechanism operates in a way that firstly, shredded waste from the waste sorting facility would feed into the furnaces of the incinerator with the minimum temperature of 9000C.
+Firstly, shredded waste from the waste sorting facility is fed into the incinerator furnace with a minimum temperature of 9,000C.

 Figure 2.
 Shredded waste being fed into the incinerator.

-The generated heat will boil water to produce high-pressure steam that moves turbines, which in turn generates electricity up to 14.000 kW.
-A part of this electricity is used to run the plant facilities, but the rest of the electricity is sold to the power company.
-Overall, the electricity generated from this plant could power 22.000 households/year.
+The generated heat boils water to produce high-pressure steam which moves the turbines, which in turn generate electricity up to 14,000 kW.
+Some of this electricity is used to run the plant facilities, and the rest is sold to the power company.
+Overall, the electricity generated from the plant is capable of powering 22,000 households/year.

 Figure 3.
 The officer from the Kyoto South Clean Center Plant No. 2 showing the illustration of the heat inside the furnace.